cold-storage/hipq/README.md

 is  within the window).
 If we pull the job off the queue and its window has already closed, we will re-queue it to run at the next available time.

+Time windows could be a specific case of throttling.

 ## Implementation Notes

 ### Durability